FreeCodeCampBusan/javascript_videos/README.md

 13. **Falsy Bouncer** -- Boolean objects and the `filter()` array method.
 YouTube: https://youtu.be/6a0Owm4PUA0

+14. **Seek and Destroy** -- Arguments object and converting it into an array using `Array.prototype.slice.call(arguments, 1)`.
+Checking wheter or not an array includes a value with `includes()`.
+YouTube: https://youtu.be/jm7s-tZ508Y

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!